Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The rocky and rugged terrain exalts the characteristics of the buggy and is a guarantee of a very fun ride.
 If after the end of the experience you want to stay for lunch in Costa Calma, I recommend the following places:

-• Posada San Borondón, a traditional place with very good reviews (Local 25, C. L.T.U., S/N, 35627 Costa Calma)
+• Posada San Borondón, a traditional local with very good reviews (Local 25, C. L.T.U., S/N, 35627 Costa Calma).

-• Mediterranean, known for its simple but tasty recipes (Calle Playa de la Jaqueta 15)
+• Mediterranean, known for its simple but tasty recipes (Calle Playa de la Jaqueta 15).

 • Duration: between 3 and 4 hours

 • Price: just over 100 €.
-The amount includes transportation by bus from your hotel
+The amount includes transportation by bus from your hotel.

 • Starting point: Costa Calma

-3. Buggy excursion from Caleta de Fuste
+3. Excursion by buggy from Caleta de Fuste

-Buggy tour in Caleta de Fuste| ©FCO Javier
+Buggy through Caleta de Fuste| ©FCO Javier

-Buggy tour in Caleta de Fuste| ©FCO Javier
+Buggy through Caleta de Fuste| ©FCO Javier

 Caleta de Fuste is located in the central area of the island, a short distance from the airport.
-It can be a good destination if you travel with family, if you want to explore Fuerteventura (taking advantage of the privileged position) or play golf.
+It can be a good destination if you travel with your family, if you want to explore Fuerteventura (taking advantage of the privileged position) or play golf.
 By the way, if you have this last passion you can check out the holes of Fuerteventura Golf Club or Playitas.

 The buggy route starts in Caleta de Fuste and goes inland.
 Driving on dirt roads you will reach the farms in the area where the famous Majorero cheese is produced.
 It is characterized by a creamy paste of soft or semi-hard consistency.
 In the younger forms there are notes of orange while the mature ones have a more decided and spicy flavor.